 In a survey of our patients, parents compared the discomfort of a VCUG as similar to or better than an immunization (Sandy N et al. Assessment of parental satisfaction in children undergoing voiding cystourethrogram without sedation.
 J Urol 2011; 185 (2):658:662).

 The test is performed in the morning.
 On the day of the VCUG, you will speak with a radiologist, who will explain what will happen during the procedure and answer any questions or concerns you may have.
 A Child Life specialist or another clinical staff member will also be present to assist you in caring for your child during the test.

-When you arrive in the Radiology Department on the second floor of the hospital:
+When you arrive in the Radiology Department:

 - You will check in.

 - You will be greeted by a staff member who will ask you some questions about your child's condition, explain the test and answer your questions.

 - Your child will change into a hospital gown.

 - If your child is toilet-trained, he will be asked to go to the bathroom before the exam.